ErikMaris/DiffusionLab/README.md

 ## Requirements

-This code was written and tested in MATLAB 2019b.
+Software has been written and tested in MATLAB 2019b.

 (At least) the following MATLAB toolboxes must be installed:
 - Curve Fitting Toolbox
 - Image Fitting Toolbox

-When running from the command line, please make sure that the following repositories have been donwloaded:
+When running from the command line, please make sure that the following repositories have been downloaded and added to the MATLAB path:
 - printFig (https://github.com/ErikMaris/printFig)
 - plotProps (https://github.com/ErikMaris/plotProps)
 - unitProps (https://github.com/ErikMaris/unitProps)